bodywork-ml/bodywork-scikit-fastapi-project/README.md

 /PIPELINE_NAME/STAGE_NAME/
 ```

-To open an access route to the cluster for testing, open an new terminal and run,
+To open an access route to the cluster for testing, start a new terminal and run,

 ```text
 $ minikube kubectl -- -n ingress-nginx port-forward service/ingress-nginx-controller 8080:80